 He tries to justify himself in this essay, which only made things worse.

-He may have copped this whole thing from Mary Renault's The Persian Boy; Bagoas cannot allow himself to feel desire because it causes him to re-experience the agony of his castration.
+Orson Scott Card may have been heavily influenced by Mary Renault's The Persian Boy; Bagoas cannot allow himself to feel desire because it causes him to re-experience the agony of his castration.
 Only with Alexander, whom he really loves, is he able to climax without pain.

 Hal Duncan's The Book of All Hours duology has the gay character Thomas "Puck" Messenger get murdered early on in the first book, leaving behind his lover Jack... and dies again and again across the multiverse, to the point that one version of Puck and Jack find a tomb full of hundreds if not thousands of dead versions of Puck.
 Puck's treatment is a harsh criticism of this trope from Duncan (as well as upon real-world anti-gay violence, specifically the murder of Matthew Shepard), who is very outspoken about gay rights, and several versions of Jack manage to save their Pucks in the end.